 - Is a 5-6 day event organized by a local AGO chapter under the sponsorship of the national organization.
-It provides a higher level of pipe organ instruction and intense course study.
+It provides a higher level of pipe organ instruction and an intensive course of study.

-- Is for students aged 13-18, who have achieved a high level of success in organ study.
+- Is for young organists (no younger than 13 and no older than 18) entering grades 9 through 12, who play the organ at an advanced level.
 They must submit an audition recording and other supporting materials in order to apply to the POEA.

-- Provides an opportunity for students to have individual instruction in pipe organ technique and performance with an artist faculty.
+- Provides an opportunity for participants to have individual instruction in pipe organ technique and performance with an artist faculty.

 - Provides intermediate to advanced classes in areas such as organ literature, history, pipe organ construction and design, music theory, improvisation, conducting, and service playing.